-Introduction Almost all junior cycle students take courses leading to the Junior Certificate Subjects are available at either Ordinary or Higher Level, although three subjects, Irish, English and Mathematics, can also be studied at Foundation Level.
+All junior cycle students take courses leading to the Junior Certificate Subjects are available at either Ordinary or Higher Level, although three subjects, Irish, English and Mathematics, can also be studied at Foundation Level.
 While a majority of subjects are assessed as part of the Junior Certificate Examination, the junior cycle provision also includes a number of subjects that are integral to the curriculum, but are not formally assessed in this way.
-The inclusion of these subjects in the curriculum ensures that students receive a broad, balanced education that introduces them to all the areas of experience relevant to the needs of learners at this age and stage of their development.
-Non-examination subjects at junior cycle in our school include Physical Education, Social, Personal and Health Education, Computer Studies and Religious Education.
+The inclusion of these subjects in the curriculum ensures that students receive a broad and balanced education that introduces them to all the areas of experience relevant to the needs of learners at this age and stage of their development.
+Non-examination subjects at junior cycle in our school include Physical Education, Social, Personal and Health Education, Digital Literacy and Religious Education.

 The Principal allocates students to classes.
-Subject to sufficient demand and resources, the Board of Management reserves the right to determine, on an annual basis, the range and level of subjects
+Subject to sufficient demand and resources, the Board of Management reserves the right to determine, on an annual basis, the range and level of subjects.

-*Provision for students with special educational needs is integrated into the curriculum at all levels
+*Provision for students with special educational needs is integrated into the curriculum at all levels.

 For more information visit www.ncca.ie.